raspberrypilearning/focus-on-the-prize/en/step_3.md

 ## Move it

-Now that you have a box with a gift inside it, it's time to make it move around the screen.
+Now that you have a box with a gift inside it, you need to make it move around the screen.

 --- task ---

-To start with, give the gift a starting position to the left of the screen.
+First, give the gift a starting position to the left of the screen.

 ![image of the gift sprite](images/gift-sprite.png)